When people learn that I listen to rap“What?”

 and i wouldn’t recognize one half of the universe

-the glass of a lake
+the glass of the lake

-gone in an instance
+gone in a blink

-against the rocks
+against the sediment

 of my paddle